CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 Not surprisingly, *carbon* is a critical component of carbon steels, but is readily available as long as one has trees to convert to charcoal.

+### Books

+Studies in Historic Armorsmithing: Useful as a reference for armor, but also for metalworking techniques used at small scale.

+Machinery's Handbook: Advanced metalworking techniques for harder steels.

+Welding and Metallurgy: Assembly and repairs, as well as crafting hardened/tempered steels.

 # Scrap to swords

 ### Skills